Prediction market: Accuracy

 James Surowiecki raises three necessary conditions for collective wisdom: diversity of information, independence of decision, and decentralization of organization.
-In the case of predictive market, each participant normally has diversified information from others and makes their decision independently.
+In the case of a predictive market, each participant normally has diversified information from others and makes their decision independently.
 The market itself has a character of decentralization compared to expertise decisions.
-Because of these reasons, predictive market is generally a valuable source to capture collective wisdom and make accurate predictions.
+For these reasons, a predictive market is generally a valuable source to capture collective wisdom and make accurate predictions.